-This is probably the most iconic part of Morocco that draws thousands of tourists who want to get the most authentic feel of the country.
+The Medina is probably the most iconic part of Morocco that draws thousands of tourists who want to get the most authentic feel of the country.
 Enter the old city through Djemma el-fna Square, a vast plaza that is filled with hundreds of stall vendors, snake charmers, traditional musicians, acrobats and artists of all kinds.
 It seems that half of the city goes through this plaza during the day, mingling with tourists while having as much fun exploring the stalls as the visitors of the city.
 Medina itself is also a spectacular experience.
 You’ll get to explore maze-like alleyways and dozens of loud shops.
 This is where the crazy and vibrant local life can be observed at its finest.

 Head to the very heart of the city to the quaint and peaceful Rabat’s Oudaias Kasbah.
 It seems like an entirely different planet with almost no sounds and loud music that accompanies the hustle and bustle of most big cities.
 This old fortress boasts some of the most spectacular white-and-blue houses that look truly surreal against the bright skies of Morocco.
 It is definitely the prettiest district of the capitol and a not-to-miss photography destination.